-Six Black Friday Social Media & Mobile Trends:
+Five Black Friday Social Media & Mobile Trends:

 (and a few tips for shoppers!)

 - Exclusive Coupons for Facebook Fans – Many local stores are offering their Facebook fans sweet deals to say “thanks” for their loyalty or referrals.
 Check out your favorite stores’ Facebook pages before shopping to see if they are offering any “Facebook Fan Only” coupons.

 - Shopping Small – There were many big brands who have Promoted Tweets on Twitter, but one that stood out to me was the #ShopSmall Promotion – an extension of last year’s popular Small Business Saturday started by American Express.
 Their quest is to get people to pledge to shop small and it has worked.
 They are getting consumers and business owners talking about it all over the web.
-I was happy to see in today’s West Central Tribune, a cover story was about a local small business and the message of the national “Small Business” campaign.
+I am always happy to see write-up in the local newspaper about Small Business Saturday, such as this one in the West Central Tribune.

 How are you doing your Christmas shopping this year?
 Are you braving the busy department stores or keeping it more low-key with small businesses and online shopping?
 What other creative mixes of social media and holiday shopping have you seen?